tangbin583085/TBScrollViewEmpty/README.md

 How to use
 ==============
-- `Import \<TBScrollViewEmpty.h\>.` ， then this framework will show standard emptyView automatically when the data is empty.
+- `#import  <TBScrollViewEmpty.h>` ， then this framework will show standard emptyView automatically when the data is empty.
 - You don't even need  to conform to delegate, unless you want to  customize development.

 License